 Google AdWords is the best-known company that uses the CPC pricing model.
-It charges on per click basis.
+It charges on a per-click basis.

-So, the advertiser needs to come up with excellent ads that are worthy to be clicked on.
+So, the advertiser needs to come up with excellent ads that are worthy of being clicked on.
 It is beneficial for the advertiser as well as the platform.

 So, you see that clicks are much more relevant than impressions.